midnight-sway-atomic-admin/Midnight-Sway-Atomic/readme.txt

 (e) enable custom CSS in Firefox by setting "toolkit.legacyUserProfileCustomizations.stylesheets" to "true" in about:config;

-(f) keep "browser.bookmarks.editDialog.showForNewBookmarks" set to "true" in about:config; the checkbox for this setting and the associated text has been removed from the actual "Add Bookmark" popup.
+(f) keep "browser.bookmarks.editDialog.showForNewBookmarks" set to "true" in about:config; the checkbox for this setting and the associated text has been removed from the actual "Add Bookmark" popup;

 (g) in Firefox's about:config, set "full-screen-api.enabled" to "false" (this prevents tapping to fullscreen on a YouTube video while preserving Mod+F for an enlarged player);